 Interested in trying Swagbucks but are still scratching your head as to what it is exactly?
 You’ve come to the right place.
 I, too, was curious about Swagbucks and decided to do a little investigating myself.
 And I decided to write an in-depth Swagbucks review.

 I am used to doing surveys to make some extra cash, no problem.
-But I have found that Swagbucks is a little bit different from traditional survey sites since there is A LOT you can do to make money outside of just doing surveys.
+But I have found that Swagbucks is a little bit different from traditional survey sites since there is A LOT you can do to make money.
 And you have more control over how much money you can make in a short time.
 But I am getting ahead of myself.

 Let me first explain what Swagbucks is.